Drawing Posture is essential.

 * You will find more details and some practical exercises in the posts dedicated to drawing straight lines without a ruler and sketching curves without the aid of a French Curve (a drafting tool designed for tracing curves).

-1. one arm “fencing off” the work zone – BAD POSTURE
+BAD POSTURE 1.
+One arm “fencing off” the drawing zone – BAD POSTURE

 Try it yourself: